Luxed/nvim-config/notes.md

 - One line "ifs" are not indented properly
 - ~~function with generic (without `this.`) gets highlighted as a Type~~
 - Single line methods indentation
+- partial keyword not highlighted (maybe only on methods?)